 SPR microscopy (SPRM) has been demonstrated as a viable technique capable of measuring binding affinity and kinetics at cell membranes.
-We demonstrate in this application note that SPRM is capable of performing kinetic studies of living cells.
+We demonstrate in this application note that SPRM can perform kinetic studies of living cells.
 Compared to instruments designed for studies of live cells, such as FACS and LigandTracer, SPRM is a label-free technique for measuring binding kinetics and affinity in real time.
 The system integrates SPR and optical microscopy for simultaneous cell imaging and SPR binding measurements.

-In here, we studied the binding of Rituximab, a mouse/human chimeric monoclonal antibody, to the CD20 receptors, which are endogenously expressed by B cells.
+In here, we studied the binding of Rituximab, a mouse/human chimeric monoclonal bivalent antibody (Fig. 1), to the CD20 receptors, which are endogenously expressed by B cells.
 This antibody was approved by the US FDA in 1997 to treat B-cell non-Hodgkin lymphomas.
 It acts by depleting normal as well as pathogenic B cells while sparing plasma cells and hematopoietic stem cells, which do not express the CD20 surface antigen.

 Rituximab was purchased from InvivoGen.
 Ramos cells, purchased from ATCC, were cultured in a growth medium before being transferred to about 1 mL of imaging buffer at a density of about 1 x 106 cells/mL.
-This cell imaging buffer containing 0.1% BSA was also used as the running buffer.
-Au sensor chips coated with PLL were used as the substrate for capturing and anchoring the B cells.
+This cell imaging buffer was also used as the running buffer.
+Au sensor chips coated with PLL were used as the substrate for capturing and anchoring B cells.
 About 50 uL Ramos cell solution was pipetted onto the chip.
 Capture of the Ramos cells was simultaneously monitored by the bright-field camera and SPRM.
 Additional aliquots of the Ramos cell solution can be added onto the chip if a greater confluence is desired.
-Each chip was washed with running buffer to remove excessive cells before mounting onto the SPRM.
-Eight serial dilutions were made from a 76.7 nM stock in running buffer (x3 dilution) and injected into the system using the kinetic titration method.
+Each chip was washed with a running buffer to remove excessive cells before mounting onto the SPRM.
+Seven serial dilutions were made from a 75 nM stock in the running buffer (x3 dilution) and injected into the system using the kinetic titration method.

-Captured Ramos cells were stable on the PLL-coated chip surface during the experiment.
-As seen in the bright field image in Fig.2, they maintained their spherical shape with no obvious degradation.
+Captured Ramos cells were stable on the PLL coated chip surface during the experiment.
+As seen in the bright field image in (Fig.2a), they maintained their spherical shape with no obvious degradation.
 The statistical analysis of binding affinity and kinetic constants reveals the heterogeneity between cells and the averaged kinetic constants.
-The colored squares indicate the valid ROIs (regions of interest) used for the statistical calculation of the kinetic parameters, which overlap well with the actual positions of the attached cells.
+The red squares on the cells indicate binding activity for the statistical calculation of the kinetic parameters, which overlap well with the actual positions of the attached cells.

-Fig. 3 Association rate constants ka, dissociation rate constant kd, and Affinity KD measured for Rituximab binding to CD20 receptors expressed on living B cells.
+Fig. 2.
+A) Bright field and B) SPR images of Ramos cells.
+Red squares show valid binding overlapped with cells, C) Association rate constants ka, dissociation rate constant kd, and Affinity KD measured for Rituximab binding CD20 receptors expressed on living B cells.

-In summary, SPRM is capable of measuring binding affinity and kinetic constants of membrane targets at living cells, which are difficult to obtain using traditionally label-based and label-free methods.
+In summary, SPRM can measure binding affinity and kinetic constants of membrane targets at living cells, which are difficult to obtain using traditionally label-based and label-free methods.
 Measuring biophysical properties of a target in the native membrane environment in real time without labels provides more accurate information about the drug-receptor interactions, opening an opportunity to speed up drug development, particularly for molecularly targeted therapy.

 We thank Nanxi Yu from ASU for assisting with the samples and Jon Brooks from Pfizer for the valuable discussions.